M242 Bushmaster: Mk 38 Mod 2 and Mod 3

-Recently, several US Navy platforms have been outfitted with a newer version, the Typhoon Weapon System designated Mk 38 Mod 2, which is remotely operated and includes an Electronic Optical Sight, Laser Range-Finder, FLIR, and a more reliable feeding system, enhancing the weapon system's capabilities and accuracy.
+Recently, several US Navy platforms have been outfitted with a newer version, the Typhoon Weapon System designated Mk 38 Mod 2, which is remotely operated and includes an electronic optical sight, laser range-finder, FLIR, and a more reliable feeding system, enhancing the weapon system's capabilities and accuracy.
 In 2006 the Sri Lanka Navy added the M242 to its fleet of fast attack craft.

 The system is also in use by the Republic of Singapore Navy's Formidable-class frigates and Endurance-class landing platform dock ships and were deployed as part of coalition forces' port security efforts in Iraq as well as anti-piracy roles in the Gulf of Aden.
-Aside from that, the Singapore Police Coast Guard's New Coastal Patrol Craft (NCPC) has adopted the system as its main armament.
+Aside from that, the Singapore Police Coast Guard's new coastal patrol craft (NCPC) has adopted the system as its main armament.

-The Mod 3 updates electronics and adds a coaxial 7.62mm machine gun with a 570-round-per-minute rate of fire.
+The Mod 3 updates electronics and adds a coaxial 7.62 mm machine gun with a 570-round-per-minute rate of fire.

 Aselsan STOP

-Turkish made Aselsan STOP stabilized weapon station can be fitted with a M242 Bushmaster.
+The Turkish-made Aselsan STOP stabilized weapon station can be fitted with an M242 Bushmaster.

 BAE and Boeing teamed together after a March 2011 contract to add a directed energy weapon to the Mk 38 Mod 2 gun mount, known as the Mk 38 Mod 2 tactical laser system.
 The TLS combines a Boeing-designed solid-state laser with the existing BAE-manufactured Mk 38 mount to deliver high-precision accuracy against fast surface and air threats including speed boats and unmanned aerial vehicles (UAVs).
 Laser power levels can be adjusted depending on the target and mission objectives.
 Originally, the system was armed with a 10 kW laser, but in April 2017 BAE announced they had increased power to 60 kW.

 Proposed upgrades

 In April 2012, BAE unveiled a potential version of the system mount, developed in collaboration with Rafael Advanced Defense Systems.
 It is visually distinctive from previous versions with its stealthy housing, which also protects the gun from weather and allows for easier access to internal components through large access panels.
 The upgrade mounts a larger Alliant Techsystems Mk44 Bushmaster II 30 mm cannon for a 500-meter range increase, as well as a coaxial .50 caliber M2 heavy machine gun.
 Elevation is increased to +75 degrees for engaging UAVs and helicopters, and ammunition storage is greater at 420 30 mm rounds.
 Other features include a larger manual fire control panel, an offset mode specifically for firing warning shots, and a surveillance mode where the gun can be pointed away from a target but the EO sensor remains pointed in the target direction.
-Although it has a high degree of commonality and has the same footprint as previous models, the upgrade is 20 percent heavier due to greater ammo load.
+Although it has a high degree of commonality and has the same footprint as previous models, the upgrade is 20 percent heavier due to the greater ammo load.